lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 Now, this setup comes with a lot of disadvantages that you should be aware of:

 1- The main disadvantage of this setup is that it's still possible to download the apk for the browser or for any app on the computer and then install it on your phone, and then end up wasting a lot of time.
-Hence, an easy to pull *lever*.

 2- You will inevitably come across situations where you need to install an app, open the browser, or do something with your phone that this setup can't do.